 Every January, Sydney Festival enlivens and transforms Sydney with a bold cultural celebration based on the highest quality art and big ideas.
 Now in its 42nd year, Sydney Festival takes place from the 6–28 January 2018, to once again turn the entire city into a cultural hub.

-As part of Sydney Festival 2018, we're delighted to be supporting Barber Shop Chronicles - the dynamic new play from award-winning poet, playwright and performer Inua Ellams.
+As part of Sydney Festival 2018, we're delighted to have supported Barber Shop Chronicles - the dynamic new play from award-winning poet, playwright and performer Inua Ellams.

 For African men the world over, the barber shop is more than a place to get a shave and a haircut – it’s where a guy can let down his guard.
 Nigerian born, UK-based Ellams recreates barber shop scenes from London to Johannesburg in this fresh, funny, truth-telling play, direct from the National Theatre in London.

-Described by The Independent as 'joyous', 'brilliantly acted' and 'life-affirming', Barber Shop Chronicles will be showing at the Seymour Centre from 18 - 28 January.
-For tickets and further information, visit the Sydney Festival website.
+Described by The Independent as 'joyous', 'brilliantly acted' and 'life-affirming', Barber Shop Chronicles was shown at the Seymour Centre from 18 - 28 January.

 About Inua Ellams

 Inua Ellams is a poet, performer, playwright, graphic artist and designer based in London.
 He was born in Nigeria in 1984 and moved to London as a teenager.

 Merging visual art, poetry and theatre, telling stories with iconic imagery, humour and beauty he writes about his upbringing, the experience of immigration and about living in London today, bringing words to life with pace and rhythm, cadence and intonation.